Mabel Abraham

 • CV

-I am the Barbara and Meyer Feldberg Associate Professor of Business at Columbia Business School, a faculty affiliate of the Sanford C. Bernstein & Co.
-Center for Leadership and Ethics, and on the Academic Advisory Council for the Columbia Law School’s Center for Gender and Sexuality Law ERA Project.
+I am the Barbara and Meyer Feldberg Associate Professor of Business at Columbia Business School and a faculty affiliate of the Sanford C. Bernstein & Co.
+Center for Leadership and Ethics.

 about me